 Howard was founded on March 2, 1867, by Civil War hero General Oliver O. Howard.
-The university hosts a total of 89 buildings on 256 acres of land.
-Campuses The university hosts a total of 89 buildings on 256 acres of land.
-In addition to the main campus in northwest Washington, DC, the University has a 22-acre west campus where the School of Law is located, a 22-acre School of Divinity campus in northeast Washington, and a 108-acre research facility in Beltsville, Maryland.
+The main campus is home to 256 acres of land across the District of Columbia and Maryland.
+With our Main Campus located in northwest DC, the School of Law, School of Divinity, and Howard's research facility each have dedicated campuses nearby.
 In all, more than 120,000 degrees and certificates have been awarded.

 Wayne A. I. Frederick, M.D., MBA, serves as the 17th President of Howard University.
 As a triple alumnus admitted to Howard University at the age of 16, he earned a Bachelor of Science, and a Doctor of Medicine from Howard, and completed his surgical residency training at Howard University Hospital.
 After completing his post-doctoral research and surgical oncology fellowships at the University of Texas MD Anderson Cancer Center, he began his academic career as Associate Director of the Cancer Center at University of Connecticut, where he also served on the Department of Surgery faculty.
 Since returning to Howard University in 2006, Dr. Frederick has served as Interim President, Provost and Chief Academic Officer, Associate Dean in the College of Medicine, Division Chief in the Department of Surgery, Director of the Cancer Center, and Deputy Provost for Health Sciences; he also earned a Master of Business Administration.
 He is a distinguished researcher, surgeon and author of numerous peer-reviewed articles, book chapters, abstracts and editorials.
 He has also received numerous awards honoring his outstanding scholarship and service.
 In June 2014, Congress recognized him for his contributions in addressing health disparities among African Americans and historically underrepresented groups.

-Howard's enrollment is approximately 10,300 undergraduate, graduate and professional students representing all 50 U.S. states, the District of Columbia as well as nearly 70 countries.
+Howard's enrollment has approximately 9,689 undergraduate, graduate and professional students representing 45 U.S. states, the District of Columbia as well as 9 nations.

 Howard University is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, and its programs in specialized fields are accredited by numerous professional agencies.
 See Accreditation.